 Nazia Mehrban – Early Years (School Improvement Committee)

-I am part of the local community and my daughter aged 4 has just started reception at Crossley Hall Primary School.
+I am part of the local community and my daughter aged 6 is in Year 2 at Crossley Hall Primary School.
 This will allow me an ideal opportunity to commit to the role for a considerable length of time.

 As a parent, I am passionate about the level of education provided and will devote my time and energy in ensuring the school rises to an outstanding level.
 I am a supporter of the school ethos and principles and believe in building strong positive relationships between the school and parents.
 It will be in the interest of parents, teachers and the community to see the school rise to exceptional levels.